Star Wars: Return of the Jedi (video game): Home computers

 The many home computer conversions released by Domark in 1988 received generally positive reviews across many platforms.

 ACE magazine initially praised the Atari ST version for its "terrific" gameplay with frantic action and good sound and graphics, rating it 854/1000 (85%) and saying the diagonal scrolling was good for the ST. However, a later update in March 1989 revised the score down to 678/1000 (67.8%).
 ACE gave the Commodore 64 version an 85% score, and the Amstrad CPC version 82%.

 Reviews for the ZX Spectrum version varied.
 Crash gave it 86%, and listed it under "Honourable Mentions" in February 1989.
 Your Sinclair scored it 81% and 70% in different listings.

 For the Amiga version, Commodore User scored it 78%, and Amiga Computing gave it 63%.
 The One gave the Amiga and ST versions a combined score of 66%.
 Amiga User International rated Amiga at 5/10.
 The Games Machine scored the Amiga version a high 89%, and the ST version at 77%, CPC at 75%, Commodore 64 at 73%, and Spectrum at 71%.
 Additional ST scores include ST Action (78%), Génération 4 (79%), Joystick (75%), Player One (75%), MicroNews (4/5), Computer Entertainer (6/8), and Tilt (15/20).
 Power Play scored the Atari ST version 67% and the Amiga version 68%.

 Legacy

-Star Wars: Return of the Jedi has been often viewed as the least memorable of Atari's original Star Wars arcade trilogy, overshadowed by the groundbreaking vector graphics and gameplay of the 1983 original Star Wars and its 1985 Empire Strikes Back conversion kit.
+Star Wars: Return of the Jedi has been viewed as the least memorable of Atari's original Star Wars arcade trilogy, overshadowed by the groundbreaking vector graphics and gameplay of the 1983 original Star Wars and its 1985 Empire Strikes Back conversion kit.
 Its primary technical contributions are its shift to raster graphics within the series and its pioneering use of anti-aliasing in an arcade game.
 In rankings of Star Wars arcade games, it typically places below the other two Atari games.

-The game is an unlockable bonus within Star Wars Rogue Squadron III: Rebel Strike, released in 2003 for GameCube.
+Atari's three 1980s Star Wars arcade games are unlockable bonuses for emulation within Star Wars Rogue Squadron III: Rebel Strike, released 2005 for GameCube.

 The original arcade cabinet became a collector's item and auctions have reached about for working units.
 Modern replica arcade cabinets, such as those produced by Arcade1Up, bundle the Atari arcade trilogy.